 Katavi’s floodplains are covered with waist-high golden grass in the dry season, or green and flooded like a mini-Okavango after the rains.
 And, this undiscovered wilderness is awash with plains game: elephant, leopard, giraffe, lion, zebra and the largest herds of Cape buffalo you may ever see, shadowed by lion, spotted hyena and leopard.

-The game-viewing is unrestricted – you can follow any game, anywhere, for as long as you like, or stay absolutely still; decide to spend the night in a lightweight bushcamp, sleeping in a bedroll slung under borassus palms, or retreat to the relative civilization of the main camp, with canvas tents, colonial-style furniture and long, lazy dinners.
+The wildlife-viewing is unrestricted – you can follow any animal, anywhere, for as long as you like, or stay absolutely still.
 Katavi is African game viewing as it used to be.

 View suggested itinerary